keithalewis/math/ums.md

 where the quote $\Phi_t$ is determined by the market prior to expiration.

 In an arbitrage-free model $0D_{t_j} = ((\Phi_{t_{j+1}} - \Phi_{t_j})D_{t_{j+1}})|_{\AA_{t_j}}$.
-Under a canonical deflator futures quotes are a martingale.
+Under the canonical deflator futures quotes are a martingale.

 ### Limit Orders